ubcgif/dcip2d/content/dc2dWorkflow.rst

 potential electrode sites where the fields or sensitivities change rapidly.
-The data define a primary region of investigation but the earth model must extend sufficiently far beyond that so the assumed boundary conditions are satisfied (see Figure :numref:`fwdMsh` for details).
+The data define a primary region of investigation but the earth model must extend sufficiently far beyond that so the assumed boundary conditions are satisfied (see Figure :numref:`fwdMesh` for details).
 It is essential to verify the modeling mesh via forward modeling prior to inverting the data.
 A half-space conductivity is forward modeled and the predicted data from this forward modeling can be viewed.
 The apparent